 The Evolution of Deep Learning Reconstruction* (DLR)

-Fully integrated, AI-trained, Deep Learning Reconstructions, that enhance clinical confidence and maximize the potential of your CT system, Image Quality and Dose Reduction.
+Fully integrated, AI-trained DLR that enhances clinical confidence and maximizes the performance of your CT system, delivering exceptional image quality and dose efficiency.

-• Advance Intelligent Clear-IQ Engine (AiCE) DLR was developed for Aquilion Precision, Ultra-High Resolution CT scanner.
+• Advance intelligent Clear-IQ Engine (AiCE) was developed for Aquilion Precision, Canon's Ultra-High Resolution CT scanner.

 • AiCE migrated to other CT systems, delivering exceptional dose reduction of up to 81% for all routine exams.1

-• Super-resolution + low-contrast detectability + low-noise + low-dose with PIQE 1024 Super Resolution2 for body and cardiac imaging on the Aquilion ONE / INSIGHT Edition.
+• Super-resolution2 + low-contrast detectability + low-noise + low-dose with PIQE 1024* for cardiac, body and lung3 imaging on the Aquilion ONE / INSIGHT Edition.

 The Evolution of Deep Learning Reconstruction Infographic